Improved nearly minimax prediction for independent Poisson processes under Kullback-Leibler loss: Numerical Experiments and Real Data Application

-Figure~\ref{mix} shows the differences between the risks of the Bayesian predictive distributions based on the four priors and the Jeffreys prior when $\lambda=\Lambda\times(1,1,1,100)/20$. $\lambda$ is close to $\vec{0}$, and the Bayesian predictive distributions based on the point and subspace shrinkage priors perform well when $\Lambda$ is small. $\theta$ is close to $V_1=\text{span}((0,0,0,1))$ but not close to $V_2=\text{span}((0,0,1,0))$ because $\lambda_4$ is significantly larger than the others.
+Fig.~\ref{mix} shows the differences between the risks of the Bayesian predictive distributions based on the four priors and the Jeffreys prior when $\lambda=\Lambda\times(1,1,1,100)/20$.
+When $\Lambda$ is small, $\lambda$ is close to $\vec{0}$ and the Bayesian predictive distributions based on the point and subspace shrinkage priors perform well.
+Note that $\theta$ here is close to $V_1=\text{span}((0,0,0,1))$ but not close to $V_2=\text{span}((0,0,1,0))$ because $\lambda_4$ is significantly larger than the others.
 Therefore, the Bayesian predictive distribution based on subspace shrinkage prior 1 performs better than the others, and the Bayesian predictive distribution based on the mix subspace shrinkage prior is second best.